bbagy/RNake/README.md

 # RNake

-RNake is a Snakemake pipeline designed for RNA sequencing data analysis.
+RNake is a Snakemake pipeline designed for Bacterial RNA sequencing data analysis.
 This pipeline is built for convenience, allowing users to easily process both single and paired-end FASTQ inputs.
 It automates the steps of trimming, mapping, counting, and merging RNA-seq data, ensuring reproducibility and efficiency.

 ## Features